- Detected by Pingoru

 -

 This incident has been resolved.
 We have observed that error rates have returned to normal levels, and the service is operating as expected.
-Incident Summary Description: We identified an issue with the Fivetran REST API that caused certain endpoint calls to fail with a 404 error.
-Timeline: The issue began on 25/03/2026 at 14:04 UTC and was resolved on 26/03/2026 at 06:55 UTC.
-Cause: The issue was caused by a recent change on our end.
-Resolution: The change was reverted, restoring normal API functionality.
+Incident Summary Description: We identified an issue affecting multiple Twitter Ads Connections Sync Failures Due to Access Level/Permission Error (Code 453) Timeline: The issue began on 2026-04-21 20:43 UTC and was resolved on 2026-04-22 02:23 UTC.
+Cause: X API started to fail report GZIP file authenticated download requests.
+Resolution: Authentication has been removed from GZIP file download requests.

 Read the full incident report →